-Laser welding has the advantages of fast speed, small deformation, beautiful weld seam and high strength.
-It is widely used in aviation, automobile, medical and other fields.
+Laser welding is highly advantageous due to its fast speed, minimal deformation, aesthetically pleasing welds, and high strength.
+It is widely used in fields such as aviation, automobiles, and medicine.

-This paper focuses on the application of sheet metal design in laser welding of housing structures with flanged 45° beveled joints.
+This article focuses on the application of sheet metal design in laser welding of housing structures with flanged 45° beveled joints.

 Sheet metal design in the structure of laser welding box

-The schematic diagram of the box structure is shown in Figure 1.
+The structure of the box is illustrated in Figure 1.

 Figure 1 Schematic diagram of the box structure